DavidScales/testing-goat/README.md

 * `virtualenv` - the Python virtual environment config files
 * `__pycache__` - probably some kind of Python runtime cache
 * `*.pyc`- probably some kind of Python runtime cache
+* `/static` - from Ch8, copies of static files for serving in production

 ## Chapter 2 - more philosophy & Python's unittest